awigginsjr/12-Employee-Tracker/README.md

 ## Description

 A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
-The user will be able to view, add and manage the departments, roles, and employees within their company.

 ## Screenshot of Application